Welcome to S. Meta Research Archives.

 In one domain, the visible output is digital-asset usage.

-In the other, the visible output is fluent AI-assisted work.
+In another, the visible output is fluent AI-assisted work.

-In both cases, the archive asks what must be preserved, held, separated, or audited underneath.
+In all cases, the archive asks what must be preserved, held, separated, tested, or audited underneath.

 If you only have a few minutes: